SilkRose/Pony/archive/blogs/census-consensus.md

 - Are you friends with Pinkie Pie?
 - Is Rainbow Dash the most awesomest pony ever?
 - Do you think Fluttershy is cute?
-- Is Cheese Sandwich or Pinkie Pie [CAPITALISED PROPER NAMES] the better party pony?
+- Is Cheese Sandwich or Pinkie Pie the better party pony?
 - (rigged question) fish
 	- note: not actually a question
 - (rigged question) Who is best pony?
 Pinkie Pie